Driver dispatcher performance

 A dispatcher does not make a call be inlined if any of the following conditions apply:

-• The dispatcher allows blocking calls.
+• The dispatcher allows blocking calls but the sender does not.

 • The dispatcher is synchronized and is not idle.